au-ts/microkit_tutorial/README.md

 The tutorial is available [here](https://trustworthy.systems/projects/microkit/tutorial).

-This repository contains the infrasturcture and material for the tutorial.
-If you are devloping the tutorial itself, the rest of the README is for you.
+This repository contains the infrastructure and material for the tutorial.
+If you are developing the tutorial itself, the rest of the README is for you.

 ## Tutorial website